CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 Since a QuestionItem has a URN moving it between schemes does not affect it, so you can have a generic scheme and move it later.
 This might be useful if you want to allow only certain users to manage a specific type of question.

-## Generic DDI structures (
+---

-Q — QG
+## Generic DDI structures (Question Groups)

-QGs are useful for adhoc grouping.
+QustionGroups are useful for adhoc grouping.
 Groups can reference a concept.
-This is a more flexible way of managing question-concept relationships than assigning a concept reference to the QI
+This is a more flexible way of managing question-concept relationships than assigning a concept reference to the QuestionItem directly.

-Agency
+---